tobeno/sol/README.md

 ```

 The **final result** of a command / pipeline is printed on the shell (e.g. `['a', 'b'].join(', ')` will show `a, b`).

+Inside the interactive Sol REPL, you can also use `something.awaited` instead of `await something` to avoid jumping back and forth.

 Sol is based on the [NodeJS REPL](https://nodejs.org/api/repl.html),
 so all REPL features are available.